 Participation in Xcel Energy efficiency programs can be tied to cost savings from energy action.
 In 2021, 103 Frisco residents and 29 Frisco businesses participated in an Xcel Energy program.
-Due to the programs participated in, C&I customers saved a total of \$10,155 and Residential participants saved \$5,221 (Figure 10).
+Due to the programs with participation, C&I participants saved a total of \$10,155 and Residential participants saved \$5,221 (Figure 10).